VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Methodology

 \subsection{Congestion Prediction and Training Objective}

-\hrb{Figure~\ref{fig:embedding_readout} illustrates the final prediction stage following the message passing process.} Separate prediction heads are applied to the final cell embeddings to produce instance-level and region-level congestion estimates.
-This dual supervision allows the model to learn congestion patterns at both fine granularity (cell-level hotspots) and coarse granularity (regional routing pressure).
+Figure~\ref{fig:embedding_readout} illustrates the final prediction stage after message passing.
+Separate prediction heads are applied to the final cell and grid embeddings to produce instance-level and region-level congestion estimates, enabling supervision at both hotspot and regional routing-pressure granularities.

-\textbf{Weighted regression loss.} Routing congestion exhibits a highly imbalanced distribution in real designs: the majority of cells and grid regions have near-zero congestion, while a small fraction forms critical hotspots that dominate routing difficulty.
-Under standard mean squared error, the optimization process is dominated by the abundant low-congestion samples, often causing the model to converge to trivial low-variance predictions.

-To mitigate this issue, we adopt a weighted mean squared error that assigns higher importance to congested regions:
+\textbf{Weighted regression loss.} Routing congestion is highly imbalanced: most cells and grid regions have near-zero congestion, while a small fraction forms critical hotspots.
+Standard mean squared error can therefore be dominated by low-congestion samples and lead to low-variance predictions.
+To emphasize congested regions, we adopt a weighted mean squared error:

-where $c_v$ and $\hat{c}_v$ denote the ground-truth and predicted congestion values, respectively, and $w_v$ is a congestion-dependent weight.
-By upweighting high-congestion samples, the loss explicitly steers the model toward accurately ranking and differentiating congestion hotspots, which are most critical for downstream placement and routing decisions.
+where $c_v$ and $\hat{c}_v$ denote the ground-truth and predicted congestion values, and $w_v$ is a congestion-dependent weight.
+This weighting encourages the model to better distinguish high-congestion hotspots that are most relevant to downstream placement and routing decisions.